colyseus/docs/docs/scalability.md

 The `driver` is used to store and query available rooms for matchmaking.

-## Running multiple Colyseus processes in the same server
+## Running multiple Colyseus processes

 To run multiple Colyseus instances in the same server, you need each one of them to listen on a different port number.
 It's recommended to use ports `3001`, `3002`, `3003`, and so on.
-The Colyseus processes are **NOT** exposed publicly.
+The Colyseus processes should **NOT** be exposed publicly.
 Only the [dynamic proxy](#dynamic-proxy) is.

 The [PM2 process manager](http://pm2.keymetrics.io/) is highly recommended for managing multiple Node.js app instances.